dictation-toolbox/natlink/README.md

 # Natlink
 [![Windows](https://svgshare.com/i/ZhY.svg)](https://svgshare.com/i/ZhY.svg) [![PyPI Version fury.io](https://badge.fury.io/py/natlink.svg)](https://pypi.org/project/natlink/) [![PyPI status](https://img.shields.io/pypi/status/natlink.svg)](https://pypi.python.org/pypi/natlink/)

-NatLink is an OpenSource extension module for the speech recognition program [dragon](https://www.nuance.com/dragon.html).
-NatLink is required for add on packages such as [Unimacro](https://github.com/dictation-toolbox/unimacro), [Vocola2](https://github.com/dictation-toolbox/Vocola2), and [Dragonfly](https://github.com/dictation-toolbox/dragonfly).
+Natlink is an OpenSource extension module for the speech recognition program [dragon](https://www.nuance.com/dragon.html).
+Natlink is required for add on packages such as [Unimacro](https://github.com/dictation-toolbox/unimacro), [Vocola2](https://github.com/dictation-toolbox/Vocola2), and [Drag  onfly](https://github.com/dictation-toolbox/dragonfly).

 ## Status

 Natlink code has been updated from Python 2 to Python 3.
 It is relatively stable, but not released per se as a stable release.
 Only Dragonfly is supported at this time.

-Enabling Unimacro and Vocola(2) is not implemented.
+Enabling Unimacro and Vocola(2) is **not yet** implemented.

 ## Instructions for End Users

 Preinstall requirements
 - DNS 13, DPI 14, and DPI 15 or derivative of the same versions
 - Install [**Python 3.8.X 32 bit**](https://www.python.org/downloads/release/python-3810/) on your system, and select **add Python to Path**.
 - Make sure any previous versions of Natlink are unregistered and uninstalled.
-(Dragon must be close during that process)
+(Dragon must be close during that process.)

 Natlink Install via CLI